KirillEmets/JpCards/README.md

 # JpCards - Japanese Flashcards

-Application for learning japanese words with flashcards.
-Contains built-in serch page that can add new words.
+A simple application for studying Japanese words using flashcards.

 Existing features:
 ---------
 - [x] Search words in the Internet and add them to your dictionary.
-- [x] Study and review words.
+- [x] Study and review words offline.
-- [x] Import and export dictionary to/from csv file.
+- [x] Import and export your progress to/from csv file.
 - [x] Night Mode
 - [x] Text-to-speech integration.
 - [ ] Use premade sets of words.